Steven Fragale received a BFA in sculpture from the Maryland Institute College of Art in 2007. He is an artist currently residing in Manhattan.

 Collaboration and education has been a highlighted part of his practice while working with the Metropolitan Museum of Art’s Digital Media Lab, a place where art, technology and experimentation combine.
 He has presented workshops and classes on mold making, sculpture, 3D printing and CAD modeling.
 Steven showcased elements of these classes for a webinar with Intel Engage and their series Museums and Makers.

-Steven creates out of his studio in Brooklyn where he paints, sculpts and produces jewelry both traditionally and through new digital techniques.
+Steven creates out of his studio in NYC where he paints, sculpts and produces jewelry both traditionally and through new digital techniques.
 His art has been shown in San Francisco, New York, and Italy.
 His favorite place to be is in Riverside Park with his wife, daughter and dog.